“How can I find running trails near me?” This is a question that I’m often asked when talking to new trail runners.

 - 1% of your purchase goes to 1% for the Planet.
 1% for the Planet is a group of businesses working together to help the environment

 Most runners are familiar with Strava.
-You may not know their heat maps feature, however, which I absolutely love.
+However, you may not know their heat maps feature, which I love.
 When I’m struggling to find running trails near me, I immediately turn to Strava.

-Strava aggregated all the GPS data from their user’s activities and compiled it into a massive map that shows routes—especially trails—that don’t show up on a normal map.
+Strava aggregated all the GPS data from their user’s activities and compiled it into a massive map showing routes—especially trails—that don’t appear on a normal map.

-There will be two options for you, depending on if you’re a premium member or not.
+There will be two options for you, depending on whether you’re a premium member.

 Strava Premium Heat Maps

-If you’re a premium member, you will have the ability to access the heat map from your console on the website or the app.
+If you’re a premium member, you can access the heat map from your console on the website or the app.

 Finding Running Trails Near Me Using the Strava App